DaivaKeller/DaivaKeller/README.md

 - 👀 I’m interested in life.
 - 🌱 I’m currently learning IT.
 - 💞️ I’m looking to collaborate with collaborative people.
-- 📫 How to reach me:email oder on GitHub.
+- 📫 How to reach me: email oder on GitHub.
 - Pronoun: Ship.
-- Fun fact: music.
+- Fun fact: Music.

 <!---
 DaivaKeller/DaivaKeller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.